 The Franklin County School Board elects to augment the economically disadvantaged students by use of federal funds and in accordance with Title I of the Amendments to the Elementary and Secondary School Improvement Act of 1965.

-The Franklin County District prepares and presents to the Department of Education a plan for the delivery of services which meets the requirements of the law.
+The Franklin County District prepares and presents to the Department of Education a plan for the delivery of services that meet the requirements of the law.
 The purpose of the plan is to ensure that all children have a fair, equal, and significant opportunity to meet the challenging state standards.

 The plan is developed in consultation with parents and staff, using the number of students eligible for free and reduced lunches under the Richard Russell National School Lunch Act to supplement general local and state funding awards, in an effort to promote student success and achievement.
 The plan includes 3 elements: